takuti/flurs/doc/user_guide.rst

 .. testcode::

-  from flurs.data.entity import User, Item, Event
+  from flurs.types import User, Item, Event

   # define a user with index 0
   user = User(0)